JuanMRestrepo/AppMoviles/README.md

 # AppMoviles

 ## 📱 About the Project
 This project is a mobile application developed using Kotlin and Java.
-It is built with Android Studio and aims to provide a platform that allows citizens to easily and efficiently report risk or emergency situations in their environment..
+It is built with Android Studio and aims to provide a platform that allows citizens to easily and efficiently report risk or emergency situations in their environment.

 ## 🚀Features
 - User authentication (Sign up, Login, Logout)
 - Profile management
+- Map i

 ## 🛠️Technologies Used
 - Kotlin